kazurayam/ReactInputField/README.md

 ## Proposed Solution

-With [Node.js](https://nodejs.org/en) installed, I can easily launch a React app locally on my machine.
+With [Node.js](https://nodejs.org/en) installed, I can easily launch a React app locally.

 1. I will create a Next.js project on my machine.
 Next.js lets us generate a new project by a single command on top of Node.js.
 It's really easy.